GoAnimate-Wrapper/GoAnimate-Wrapper/README.md

 ```
 **When done, go to your web browser and navigate to `localhost`.**

-Due to copyright issues, the EvenNode server has been shut down.
+There totally wasnt a evennode server here.

+Also goanimate wrapper has been used multiple times for different projects to revive goanimate (sometimes for archiving). the latest being (redacted)